 Insurance reimbursement is available at Choices.

-Currently we participate with CDPHP, Blue Cross/Blue Shield, and Medicare.
+Currently we participate with CDPHP, Blue Cross Blue Shield, Blue Shield NENY and MVP

 Please Note: Different therapists can accept different insurances; make sure that you are scheduling with someone who takes your insurance by speaking with our Practice Manager.